 Logging

 The SDK logging component is configured via a configuration file for the selected logging platform.
-The examples available on http://sdk.sportradar.com use logback (Java version) and log4net (.net version) and can be used as a reference for the configuration of those two logging platforms.
+The examples available at http://sdk.sportradar.com use logback (Java) and log4net ( .NET) and can serve as a reference for configuring those two logging platforms.

 The actual logging platform must be provided by the user via a dependency management system.
 Since the investigation of possible SDK issues relies on the logs generated by the SDK, the users are encouraged to keep the logs for longer periods and have them configured to log as much information as possible (especially during the integration)